rehmmann/CS3219/README.md

 Alternatively, if you wish to create an account you can also choose to do so.
 If you require an Administrator account please contact the developers.

-### Deployment
-We have a deployed version of the application which can be accessed [here](https://peer-prep-399105.an.r.appspot.com/).

 ### Running Locally
+1. Clone this repository.
-1. To run the application locally, ensure you have the following files:
+2. Ensure you have the following files:
 ```
-1. ./env
-2. frontend/.env
+1. frontend/.env
 ```
+If you do not have any of these files, or any other files required for the Assignments, please contact the developers for a copy.

-2. Ensure that you do not have anything running on port 80, and run the following command from the root directory:
+3. Ensure that you do not have anything running on port 80, and run the following command from the root directory:
 ```
 docker compose up --build
 ```